salilab/imp_spatiotemporal_tutorial/doc/mainpage.md

 This tutorial will walk you through the links below, which contain a breakdown of each of these modeling steps.

 - \subpage gatherinfo
-  Gather information for both snapshot and trajectory modeling.

 - \subpage snapshot1
-  Representation, scoring, and search process for static snapshot models.

 - \subpage snapshot_assess
-  Assessment of snapshot models.

 - \subpage trajectory1
-  Representation, scoring, and search process for trajectory models.

 - \subpage trajectory_assess
-  Assessment of trajectory models.

 First, we begin by [gathering information for both snapshot and trajectory modeling.] (@ref gatherinfo)